- Academic Results 2019

 Design and Technology

 People say you can have something fast, good or cheap but you can only choose two.
 In the Design and Technology Department, we enable our students to prove this theory wrong.
-As well as being a creative subject, DT is academic and addresses real-world problems.
+As well as being a creative subject, D and T is academic and addresses real-world problems.

 The subject has transformed in the last 15 years and now allows for true Product Design.
 It allows students to work with a wealth of different materials and teaches invaluable life-skills.
-DT encourages girls to apply academic knowledge and push the boundaries of their imaginations in tandem whilst equipping them with the multi-disciplinary approach required for the 21st century.
-They are encouraged to enter competitions and apply for schemes such as the Arkwright scholarship.
+Design and Technology encourages girls to apply academic knowledge and push the boundaries of their imaginations in tandem whilst equipping them with the multi-disciplinary approach required for the 21st century.
+They are encouraged to enter competitions and apply for schemes such as the Arkwright Scholarship.
 Success in these areas increases pupils’ awareness of the design process and confidence during studies.